svilme

 A negative weight cycle is a situation where there is a cycle in the graph and the total weight of the edges in the cycle is negative.

-If the shortest path is sought in such a graph, it will loop infinitely within this cycle (as negative + negative will only get smaller), making it impossible to find the shortest path.
-Therefore, when seeking the shortest path in a graph with negative weights, we must first check if there is a negative weight cycle in the graph.
+If the shortest path is sought in such a graph, it will loop infinitely within this cycle (as negative numbers + negative numbers will only get smaller), making it impossible to find the shortest path.
+Therefore, when seeking the shortest path in a graph with negative weights, it is necessary to first check if there is a negative weight cycle in the graph.

-In the Bellman-Ford algorithm, relaxing all edges n-1 times can find the shortest path from the starting point to any node, and relaxing more than n times will not change the results in the minDist array (which records the shortest distances from the starting point to other nodes).
+In the Bellman-Ford algorithm, relaxing all edges n-1 times can find the shortest path from the starting point to any node.
+If we relax all edges more than n times, the results in the minDist array (which records the shortest distances from the starting point to other nodes) will not change.

-In the case of a negative weight cycle, there will always be a shorter shortest path, so after the nth relaxation, the minDist array will also change.
+However, in the case of a negative weight cycle, there will always be a shorter path, so after the nth relaxation, the minDist array will also change.

 Thus, we only need to relax once more and check if the minDist array changes.